robertzhang02/lab-09/README.md

 Question 2: Describe your algorithm.
 Explain what each of these functions do: get_peak_frqs(), get_max_frq(), and get_number_from_frq().

-Answer: In my program, the get_max_frq() will find the corresponding frequency which has the largest fft.
-The get_peak_frqs() function will find two corresponding frequencys which have the largest fft below 1000Hz and above 1000Hz.
-The get_number_from_frq() function will generate the indexs of the peak frequencies and use the number dictionary to get the corresponding number.
+Answer: The function of get_peak_frqs() basically return the two highest frequencies from the splitted FFT arrays.
+The first one correspond to the frequency with highest amplitude in the first array which spans from 0 to 1000hz.
+And the seoncd one correspond to the frequency with highest amplitude in the second which spans from 1000 to 2000hz.
+        The function of get_max_frq() is used to find the corresponding frequency which has the highest amplitude in the given FFT array.
+Through the combination of get_peak_frqs() and get_max_frq(), we are able to get the two highest frequcies that could be useful for the decoding part later on.
+        The function of get_number_from_frq() will generate the number that corresponds to the given two highest frequencies by checking with the NUMBER_DIC dictionary.
+The two useful index are from the previous function of get_peak_frqs() and get_max_frq(), which are named lower_frq and higher_frq.